haplo-org/haplo-research-manager/hres_external_researchers/readme.txt

 If you implement the above, you should probably implement this service.
 It handles the details passed into the form returned above on a POST.

+h3(service). "hres_external_researchers:setup_account_for_user_object"

+Service that allows for automatic account setup with access for a created user object.
+Parameters: userObject and document (optional).
+Document parameter should be used if additional document is defined over `hres_external_researchers:details_form`.

+h3(service). "hres_external_researchers:customise_new_user_email"

+Service that allows modification of the generic email template sent for new users.
+Custom email templates can also be sent for new users, in this case the service MUST return a spec object containing 'view' and 'template'.

+Parameters: userObject, welcomeUrl, workflowFullName

+Unless this email is being changed across an entire system then you must check against workflowFullName to ensure the correct service implementation is in use.

+template (optional) - this MUST include welcomeUrl for the user toName (optional) - the first name of the user view (optional) - this will contain the welcomeUrl by default

+View properties:
+> replaceWelcomeToText (optional) - string - default welcome text is 'Welcome to [applicationName]' and is the first line of the email.
+> removeWelcomeText (optional) - removes default welcome text if replaceWelcomeText is not used
+> deferredRenderTop (optional) - deferred render - deferred render to be shown after the introductory and welcome text
+> deferredRenderBottom (optional) - deferred render - deferred render to be shown after the welcome Link
+> introductoryText (optional) - string - introductory text to be shown after the welcome text
+> subject (optional) - email subject

 h2.
 Log in

 If you use this plugin, you should make sure that you make it possible for external researchers to log in with their email.